sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/ListViews/Alloy_ListView_Guide.md

 }
 ```

-The views that display each list data item are recycled as the user scrolls through the list.
+{{% alert title="⚠️ Warning" color="primary" %}}The views that display each list data item are recycled as the user scrolls through the list.
 Therefore, when changing the content of a ListItem, do so by changing the the underlying list item data, not by modifying the source of the event.

 ```javascript
 // Don't do this: